-Not only does the letter present a very exclusive offer with an enticing discount (pack of one hundred for less than ($17).
+Not only does the letter present a very exclusive offer with an enticing discount (pack of 100 for less than ($17).
 It also brings an element of entertainment – telling you an engaging story that feels like you’re talking to the author at a bar while enjoying your drink of choice.

 You should read this letter to learn how to bring a personal tone to your marketing.
 It can help you write copy that is friendly and joyful, but confident and persuasive at the same time.

 If you sell products that carry a sense of intimacy with them (like cigars), this letter is a must-read for you.

 Starting today, you should study direct response copywriting to discover what works and what doesn’t.
 Read Burn Disease Out of Your Body Laying Flat on Your Back, Using Nothing More Than the Palm of Your Hand to learn how to present HUGE promise.
 Read Admiral Byrd to understand how to make your offer seem larger-than-life.
 And read The Granada to find out how to make your marketing more entertaining – without overshadowing the offer.